-The Department of Labor & Industries (L&I) is changing the employment rules that determine which workers in Washington are required by law to be paid at least minimum wage, earn overtime pay, and receive paid sick leave.
-These changes will affect executive, administrative, and professional (EAP) workers as well as outside salespeople and computer professionals across all industries in Washington.
+The Department of Labor & Industries (L&I) has updated the employment rules that determine which workers in Washington are required by law to be paid at least minimum wage, earn overtime pay, and receive paid sick leave and other protections under the state Minimum Wage Act.
+These changes affect executive, administrative, and professional (EAP) workers as well as outside salespeople and computer professionals across all industries in Washington.

-Changes to these rules will mean some employers will have to provide overtime, minimum wage, and paid sick leave to some employees who were previously considered exempt.
+Changes to these rules mean some employers might have to provide overtime, minimum wage, and paid sick leave to some employees who were previously treated as exempt.
 In other cases, employers may need to increase salaries for exempt employees.

 Who are these workers?

-A combination of a minimum salary and specific job duties determines whether a worker meets the definition of an executive, administrative, or professional worker, outside salesperson or computer professional contained in state rules.
+A combination of a predetermined fixed salary, the salary meeting a minimum threshold, and specific job duties determines whether a worker meets the definition of an executive, administrative, or professional worker, outside salesperson or computer professional contained in state rules.
 These workers are typically "white collar" workers who often have more economic security and relative bargaining power than lower-wage workers.

-In general, these workers must be salaried and paid a minimum specified salary level, and must primarily perform executive, administrative, professional, outside sales or computer professional duties as defined by federal regulations.
+In general, these workers must be salaried and paid a minimum specified salary level, and must primarily perform executive, administrative, professional, outside sales or computer professional duties as defined by state regulations.

-Under the proposed changes, the minimum pay a salaried worker must receive to be considered exempt would increase incrementally to 2.5 times minimum wage by 2026.
-Small employers (with 50 employees or less) would have a more gradual phase-in schedule to give them additional time to comply with the new rules.
-The proposed effective date for the first increase is July 1, 2020.
+Under the approved changes, the minimum pay a salaried worker must receive to be considered exempt would increase incrementally to 2.5 times the state minimum wage by 2028.
+Small employers (with 1-50 employees) will have a more gradual phase-in schedule to give them additional time to comply with the new rules compared to large companies (51 or more employees).
+The effective date for the changes was July 1, 2020.

-In addition to the change in the minimum salary level, the job duties tests in the proposed rules are being updated to more closely align with the federal job duties tests.
+In addition to the change in the minimum salary level, the new rules update the job duties tests.
+The state previously used two job duties tests that have been reduced to one test with language that now more closely aligns with the federal job duties tests.

 Public input during the rulemaking process

-L&I updated the rules through a rulemaking process.
-The public could submit formal comments by email, fax, and mail during this process.
+L&I updated the overtime rules through a rulemaking process that began in March 2018.
+The public submitted almost 2,300 comments by email, fax, and mail, and 182 people testified during public hearings during this process.

-There were public hearings held in July and August in Tumwater, Seattle, Bellingham, Ellensburg, Kennewick, Spokane and Vancouver.
+The hearings were held in July and August 2019 in Tumwater, Seattle, Bellingham, Ellensburg, Kennewick, Spokane and Vancouver.

-Sign up to receive email updates on the overtime employment rule changes.
+Sign up to receive email updates on the overtime employment rule changes and other wage matters.